champSTK/dodge-lol-skill-game/README.md

 4. Your best score is saved between runs.
 5. Use either **mouse or keyboard** to control your character.

+##  How to Download
+Just download the .exe file from the repo and you are good to play

 ## 📣 Credits

 - Built with [Godot Engine](https://godotengine.org/)